Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 ?>
 ```

 For the medium level we can see that we have some filters implemented.
-These filters are not enough, because can be easily bypassed.<br />
+These filters are not enough, because can be easily bypassed.<br/>
 To bypass `http://` we can use uppercase letters such as `hTTp://`.<br/>
 And for `../` we can use `....//`.
 The match will be triggered once and the rest will apply normally. `..[../]/`.